natewatson999/udp-hub/README.md

 #### udpHub.createReceiver.addMembership

 This function adds this receiver to the list of sockets listening to a broadcast address.
-The broadcast address is either an IPv4 or IPv6 address, given as the zeroth parameter.
+The broadcast address is either an IPv4, DNS, or IPv6 address, given as the zeroth parameter.
 The last parameter is optional, the multicast interface.

 #### udpHub.createReceiver.dropMembership